Computing Benefit Entitlement

 - If you were paid benefits in a prior benefit year which has ended, you must have worked since the beginning of that benefit year and earned at least 8 times the WBR of that claim.

 You start a benefit year when you file a new initial claim application.
 A benefit year lasts 52 weeks.
 When one benefit year ends, the week that you file your next initial claim application will start a new benefit year.
 During the 52 weeks of each benefit year, there is a maximum amount of unemployment benefits you can be paid.
-This is called your "maximum benefit amount" and is explained on the next page.
+This is called your "maximum benefit amount."
 Wages that you earn during a benefit year will not increase your maximum benefit amount nor your weekly benefit rate for that benefit year.

 You can start and stop claiming weekly benefits as many times as you want or need to during your benefit year, but if you stop filing weekly claim certifications for any reason, you must always reactivate/reopen your benefit year by filing another initial claim application when you want to start filing for weekly benefits again.